 You can request wheelchair assistance during booking by selecting “I need special assistance” in the Passenger section.
 You may also update your request through “My Bookings” on the Air France website.

-Air France offers priority check-in, assistance with baggage, boarding, airport transfers, and help at arrivals and connections.
+Air France Airlines offers a range of services to passengers with reduced mobility, including priority check-in, assistance with baggage, boarding, airport transfers, and help with arrivals and connections.

 You can reach the Saphir service toll-free at 800-210-6508 from the United States, available daily from 8:00 AM to 11:00 AM.